Akshat171/Glimpse/README.md

 ## Contributing

-### Contributions to the Job Finder App are welcome!
+### Contributions to the this App are welcome!
 If you'd like to contribute, please follow these steps:

 * Fork the repository.
 * Create a new branch for your feature or bug fix.